 Data Flow sets the appropriate properties when deploying the stream so that the

 source can communicate with the

 sink over the messaging middleware.

-Sources, Sink, and Processors all have a single output, input or both.
-This is what makes it possible for Data Flow to set application properties that pair together one output destination to another input destination.
+Sources, sinks, and processors all have a single output, a single input, or both.
+This is what makes it possible for Data Flow to set application properties that pair an output destination to an input destination.
 However, a message processing application could have more than one input or output destination.
-Spring Cloud Stream supports this by allowing the user to define a custom binding interface.
+Spring Cloud Stream supports this by letting you define a custom binding interface.

-To define a stream that contains an application with multiple inputs and/or you must register the application using the type
+To define a stream that contains an application with multiple inputs, you must register the application by using the

 dataflow:> stream create --definition "orderGeneratorApp || baristaApp || hotDrinkDeliveryApp || coldDrinkDeliveryApp" --name orderStream